 Why do I need to participate in a background screening?

-To protect the privacy of borrowers, Congress has developed rules for the handling of private financial information.
-The Gramm-Leach-Bliley Financial Services Modernization Act and the resulting Interagency Guidelines require that all persons involved in the lending process undergo background screenings.
-Lenders are requiring title services companies to ensure that everyone with access to mortgage documents has been screened.
-This requirement covers everyone who receives access to borrowers' private financial information, including Notaries who act as Signing Agents handling loan document signings.
+In order to guard borrowers' private financial information, the mortgage industry requires all persons involved in the lending process to undergo background screenings.
+Lenders in turn instruct title services companies to ensure that everyone with access to mortgage documents has been screened.
+This requirement applies to everyone handling loan documents including Notaries who act as Signing Agents.

 What does the background screening entail?

-Within 24 hours of registration, you will receive an e-mail that directs you to our background screening Web page, where you can enter your required personal information.
-Once you have agreed to on all waivers and agreements, your information will be sent securely to our trusted, third-party background-screening agency.
-This agency will check your background against criminal record and motor vehicle criteria.
+Within 24 hours of registration, you will receive an email that directs you to our background screening Web page, where you can enter your required personal information.
+Once you have agreed to all waivers and agreements, your information will be sent securely to our trusted, third-party background-screening agency.
+The background screening includes identity verification, residence verification, federal criminal record database search, residence county criminal record search, state motor vehicle records search and an Office of Foreign Assets Control (known-terror list) check.

 How long does the screening process take and how will I find out about the results?